 - Invite the candidate into the office for a trial run (or conduct a team interview remotely)

 - Request that the candidate completes a personality or aptitude test

 Conducting behavioral exercises will require additional time and energy; however, it will help ensure your investment pays in spades.

 This one will come as no surprise, but there is no better place to look for top talent than LinkedIn.
-Not only should each candidate’s profile be up-to-date with their experience, but you can often pick up on clues.
+Not only should each candidate’s profile be up-to-date with their experience, but you can often pick up on clues that will help you evaluate soft skills.
 For example, you might be able to gain insight into how they communicate with colleagues, recommendations given and received, or how they position themselves within their current work environment.

 Engagement in the workforce holds weight.
 A candidate that’s considered “top talent” has earned that accolade because of the relationships built, people helped, and lives influenced over the years.
 LinkedIn is where you can begin to fact-check a candidate’s personality by seeing what they stand for, the nature in which they comment, and how active they are in their community and industry.

-If you’d rather interview the top talent than have to find the top talent, it’s worth considering a partnership with an experienced recruiting agency to do the heavy lifting.
+If you’d rather interview top talent than search for the top talent, it’s worth considering a partnership with an experienced recruiting agency to do the heavy lifting.
 Especially, when it comes to filling an executive leadership seat or senior management role: A recruiter can expedite the hiring process so that you only need to set aside time to speak with top-tier candidates that strictly fit your criteria.